SamS97/Projects/Project 4- Credit Risk Modelling Application/README.md

 The first part walks through my solution, including data preprocessing, exploration, and model comparison.
 In the next section I tune my final model.
 Lastly, there is a simple program at the bottom.
 You can enter data about a new customer and the program will output whether they quality for a loan or not.

 The dataset is also provided in this folder.
+The link to the original dataset can be found here: https://www.kaggle.com/marcelotc/german-credit-risk